thimens/DataMapper/README.md

 # DataMapper
-A object mapper for .NET.
-It is a extension for Database class of Enterprise Library Data Block.
+A easy-to-use and powerfull object mapper for .NET.
+It is a extension for [Database] (https://msdn.microsoft.com/en-us/library/microsoft.practices.enterpriselibrary.data.database(v=pandp.60).aspx) class of [Enterprise Library Data Access Application Block] (https://www.nuget.org/packages/EnterpriseLibrary.Data).

 ## Overview
 With these extensions methods, you can fill your objects directly from database.